Buying Generic Epclusa (Sofosbuvir 400 mg + Velpatasvir 100 mg) for only US$850

-The cost for 12 weeks treatment is US$950 including shipping, delivered to your door.
+The cost for 12 weeks of generic Epclusa from India is US$850 including shipping, and insurance delivered to your door.

 I can organise shipment of generic Epclusa to most countries including the USA, Europe, Brazil, and just about every other country on Earth.

-Epclusa offers a number of advantages to people with Hep C. Firstly Epclusa treats all genotypes of Hep C, this means that if you do not know which genotype of Hep C you have using Epclusa will save you the cost of getting a genotype test.
-Epclusa is also generally considered to be the most effective treatment for Genotype 3 though it only offers a cure rate that is 1% higher than Sofosbuvir + Daclatasvir.
+Epclusa offers a number of advantages to people with Hep C. Firstly Epclusa treats all genotypes of Hep C, this means that if you do not know which genotype of Hep C you have then using Epclusa will save you the cost of getting a genotype test.
+Epclusa is also generally considered to be the most effective treatment for Hep C Genotype 3 though it only offers a cure rate that is 1% higher than Sofosbuvir + Daclatasvir.